ConfigurationAsCode/ConfigurationAsCode.github.io/51-infrastructure-as-code.rst

 Using code to provision and deploy servers and applications is particularly interesting to software developers:

-- no dependency on system administrators to provision and manage the operations aspect of a DevOps environment
+- No dependency on system administrators to provision and manage the operations aspect of a DevOps environment
 - IAC process can provision and deploy a new application for quality assurance or experimental deployment

 :class: slide